 3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
 Lecture) 15 wks This course introduces the students to the short story and examines universal themes through literature.
 The course content will focus on oral and written interpretations of short stories.
 The course will include the definition of literary terms, and will examine the evolution of the short story as a unique literary form.
 In addition to the works presented in class, the students will also be required to complete some outside reading of their own choice.
 They will be encouraged to select some authors from non-dominant cultures.
-Prerequisite: Scores of 68 or higher on Reading Accuplacer and scores of 5 or higher on WritePlacer, or completion of ENG 090 or ESL 101 with a C or better.
+Prerequisite: SAT ERW Score of 420 or higher or Reading Accuplacer score of 68 or higher and Writeplacer Accuplacer score of 5 or higher or completion of ENG 090 or ESL 101 with a C or better.